Nationals vs. Diamondbacks Player Props Betting Odds

 Carroll Stats

-- Carroll will look for his third straight game with a hit in this matchup.
-In his last five games he is hitting .263 with a double, a home run, three walks and three RBI.
+- Carroll will look for his fourth straight game with a hit in this matchup.
+In his last five games he is batting .421 with a double, two home runs, three walks and three RBI.

 Carroll Recent Games